Leon-CYL/Gitlet/readme.md

 ### Commit.Java

 #### Description:
-> This class store all the commits with a message, a unique commit ID parent IDs, date and a hashmap that contain filename as key and<br>
+> This class store all the commits with a message, a unique commit ID parent IDs, date and a hashmap that contain filename as key and
 > blob ID as value in the COMMIT_DIR.

 ### Removal.Java